TeamMGE/MicrobialGenomicsCourse/_episodes/02-intro-cloud.md

 ![terminal icon](../fig/terminal.png)<br>

-A. Open the terminal and type the following command substituting 'ip_address' for the IP address your instructor will provide (or the IP address of an instance you have provisioned yourself). *Be sure to pay attention to capitalization and spaces*<br>
+A. Open the terminal and type the following command substituting 'ip_address' for the IP address your instructor will provide. *Be sure to pay attention to capitalization and spaces*<br>

 ~~~
 $ ssh dcuser@ip_address